LeoReekVI/PRIVATE-NAVIGATION-GUIDE/README.md

 **Cloudflare DNS without filtering:**
 DoH: https://cloudflare-dns.com/dns-query

 DoH (Firefox): https://mozilla.cloudflare-dns.com/dns-query

 Primary IPv4: 1.1.1.1

 Secondary IPv4: 1.0.0.1

 Primary IPv6: 2606:4700:4700::1111

 Secondary IPv6: 2606:4700:4700::1001

 ### Cloudflare DNS with malware filtering:
 DoH: https://security.cloudflare-dns.com/dns-query

 Primary IPv4: 1.1.1.2

 Secondary IPv4: 1.0.0.2

 Primary IPv6: 2606:4700:4700::1112

 Secondary IPv6: 2606:4700:4700::1002

 ### Cloudflare DNS with malware and pornography filtering:
 DoH: https://family.cloudflare-dns.com/dns-query

 Primary IPv4: 1.1.1.3

 Secondary IPv4: 1.0.0.3

 Primary IPv6: 2606:4700:4700::1113

 Secondary IPv6: 2606:4700:4700::1003

 ## 4.2.
 HOW TO CONFIGURE DoH SERVER ON WINDOWS 11:

 1. Press Win + I (to access Settings > Network & Internet);

-2- If using a wireless connection, click on Wi-Fi.
+2- If using a wireless connection, click on Wi-Fi;

 3- Click on “Hardware Properties”;

 4- In “DNS Server Assignment” click on “Edit”;

 5- In “Edit DNS settings” select “Manual”;

 6- Disable IPv4 (IPv6 is now the internet standard and offers security advantages);

 7- Enable IPv6;

 8- In “Preferred DNS” enter the first IPv6 address corresponding to the desired server (see the list above);

 9- In “DNS over HTTPS” select “Enabled (manual template)”;

 10- In “DNS over HTTPS model” enter the DoH address corresponding to the desired server (see the list above);

 11- In “Fallback to encrypted text” leave “Disabled”;

 12- In “Alternative DNS” enter the second IPv6 address corresponding to the desired server (see the list above);

 13- Configure the rest the same as in steps 10 to 12;

 14- If using a wired connection, click on Ethernet;

 15- In “DNS Server Assignment” click on “Edit”;

 16- Repeat the same configuration as in steps 4 to 13.

 ## 5. EXTENSIONS

 Extensions add new functions to your browser and can improve your privacy and security.
-However, only use extensions from trusted sources and try not to use too many, as this can increase the attack surface and fingerprint .
+However, only use extensions from trusted sources and try not to use too many, as this can increase the attack surface and fingerprint.

 ### 5.1.
 ESSENTIAL EXTENSION:

 **- [uBlock Origin](https://addons.mozilla.org/pt-BR/firefox/addon/ublock-origin/):** the best adblocker currently available, stands out for its superior blocking rules (both in syntax and repository), low RAM consumption, and diverse features.
 Check the recommended settings in section 5.2.

 An ad blocker , as the name suggests, is used to block advertisements, but it does much more than that; it blocks domains that are sources of malware, scams, phishing, tracking, and allows you to add specific blocking filters, such as against pornography, social networks, gambling, piracy, fake news, paywall, etc.

 Examples of things that are blocked: YouTube ads; cookie notices on websites; pop-ups that disrupt browsing; embarrassing ads; misleading buttons that appear on download sites that lead the user to download unwanted things; notices on websites that ask for payment to read more news.

 As a result, it promotes greater security, privacy, browsing speed (due to the elimination of the need to download blocked elements), and improves the appearance of websites (due to blocked ads).

 Trackers on websites can obtain information about you, such as: IP address, location, click-through rate of other ads, websites visited, screen resolution, device type, operating system, browser data, language, browsing habits, time zone, clipboard information, information filled in on forms, etc. Using a good ad blocker minimizes this.

 Internet browsing is the main gateway that allows criminals to access devices, which is why the security provided by an ad blocker is so significant.
 Its use is as essential as that of an antivirus program; in fact, even the [CIA](https://www.vice.com/en/article/the-nsa-and-cia-use-ad-blockers-because-online-advertising-is-so-dangerous/) and [FBI](https://en.as.com/latest_news/the-reason-why-the-fbi-says-you-should-use-an-ad-blocker-n/) recommend it.

 ### 5.2.
 RECOMMENDED EXTENSIONS: